sindhu-ku/CAF_plotter/tute/Tutorial_Sep08-2023workshop.md

 ## Using the "framework"

-* Go to main directory
+* Go to main directory: `cd ..`
 * Compile: `./compile.sh`
 * Run the code: `./plotter input_str-caf_notruth.list output_minirun4_notruth.root plots_minirun4`
-*

 # Plotting flat CAFs

-The python code unfortunately does not work on gpvm due to uproot and possibly panda dependecies.
-Make sure you have the dependencies on your computer if you are planning on using it
+The python code unfortunately does not work on gpvm due to uproot and possibly panda dependencies.
+Make sure you have the dependencies on your computer if you are planning on using it.

-* Download a flat CAF file on your computer: `scp <username>@dunegpvm07.fnal.gov:/dune/data/users/skumara/Datafiles_2x2/CAF_rootfiles/minirun4/noGENIEtruth/flat/outputCAF_notruth_27023276_40.flat.root` or directly from the workshop indico
+* Download a flat CAF file on your computer directly from workshop indico or: `scp <username>@dunegpvm07.fnal.gov:/dune/data/users/skumara/Datafiles_2x2/CAF_rootfiles/minirun4/noGENIEtruth/flat/outputCAF_notruth_27023276_40.flat.root`
 * Go to directory: `cd python_flatCAF`
-* Run the code: `python3 plot_flat_caf.py outputCAF_notruth_27023276_40.flat.root
+* Run the code: `python3 plot_flat_caf.py outputCAF_notruth_27023276_40.flat.root`
 * You should have file named `reco_vs_truth_ixn_vtx_x.png` now